ANTARCTICA

 Passing expedition class cruise ship in the Neumayer Channel

 I am writing this at 5:00pm and we have just been informed by the Captain that we have to change our course due to some very bad weather heading our way.
 We will have to cancel our fourth and final day in Antarctica.
 There is a extremely severe gale coming in from the west.
-We are now sailing due north at top speed in the hopes that we make it across the Drake Passage before the worst of the storm hits.
+We are now sailing due north and top speed in the hopes that we make it across Drake Passage before the worst of the storm hits.
 Drake Passage is known for its rough waters even on a good day.
 Attempting to cross it during a strong gale would be interesting but something the Captain is trying to avoid.
 I went through this almost same exact thing last summer when I rounded the southern tip of Greenland.
 It got a bit bouncy but we made it through fine.
 The good news is that we will round Cape Horn 20 hours ahead of schedule and be able to cruise through the scenic Begal Channel during daylight hours instead of at night like originally planned.

 The twin peaks of Booth Island in Antarctica